Estimation-product-quality-features/FeedAI/README.md

 > ```sudo docker exec -it grain_prod firebase deploy --only hosting ```

 A url should be displayed where you can visit your site online.
-Note that it can take a while untill the the website will be dislayed.
+Note that it can take a while untill the website will be dislayed.

 ## Contributing